iotaap/tutorials/docs/iotaap-os-mqtts-basics-subscribing.md

 ```

 ## Testing
-It is highly suggested to test this we apply the methodology found under [Iotaap-cloud-mqtt.](https://docs.iotaap.io/docs-tutorials/iotaap-cloud-mqtt/#testing-with-mqttfx)
+It is highly suggested to test this we apply the methodology found under [IoTaaP Cloud - MQTTS](https://docs.iotaap.io/docs-tutorials/iotaap-cloud-mqtt/#testing-with-mqttfx).

-Send a Publish Message to the topic `/<username>/new_topic` using MQTT fx Client and check the serial monitor for an output.
+Send a Publish Message to the topic `/<username>/new_topic` using MQTT FX client and check the serial monitor for an output.

 The message should appear on screen similar to below.
 ![successful receive](images/Successful_receive.png)

 If this is not the case, please re-read to make sure you have not missed any steps.
-If you still cannot solve the issue please ask for help at our support forum [found here.](https://community.iotaap.io/c/support/6)
+If you still cannot solve the issue please ask for help at our support forum [found here](https://community.iotaap.io/c/support/6).

 ## Subscribing & Un-Subscribing